railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 products capable of accommodating conditions such as the date period, the quantity requested and the type of product.

-.. tip:: Do not confuse the different price specifications
+.. tip:: Do not confuse the Different Price Specifications

    Do not confuse the sale price with the base price of the product.
    In OpenERP's basic configuration, the sale price is the list price set on the product form